pranav656/cpp-scratch/CPPLanguageSpecifics/pointers_and_casting.md

 else a `nullptr` is returned.
 If the dynamic cast is done to a reference type then it throws a `bad_cast` exception.
 There is a performance overhead with using dynamic cast because it check objects at runtime with runtime type information (RTTI).
 So use it only when necessary or use `static_cast` instead.

+`reinterpret_cast` : It can convert any pointer to another pointer.
+So it can be dangerous if you don't know what you are doing.
+It can be helpful in situations where you understand the memory allocation of the objects and you understand the behavior.
+Also note that this can make the code not portable between platform as the memory allocations may vary from platform to platform.

+`const_cast` : This cast can be used to change the constant or volatile qualifiers of pointers or references.
+Only a pointer, a reference or a pointer to member type can be converted using `const_cast`.
+It removes the constness of your variable.
+If you try to reassign a variable which was declared as const orginally by using const_cast you  might get undefined behavior.
+You can modify objects which were not const in the first place but were referred to with const pointer with const_cast, that should not have any impact.
+You can use const cast when you have to pass const objects which are not modified to functions which take non const arguments as parameters.